yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/ebean.md

 ## CRUD operations

-Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in the [Build an application](/preview/quick-start/build-apps/java/ysql-ebean/) page under the Quick start section.
+Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in the [Build an application](/preview/quick-start/build-apps/java/ysql-ebean/) page.

 The following sections demonstrate how to perform common tasks required for Java-based [Play Framework](https://www.playframework.com/documentation/2.8.x/api/java/index.html) application development using the Ebean ORM.